PragmaticBeaver/dndbeyond-sync/docs/features.md

 ## Todo

+- disable extension
+  - if dice rolling is enabled
+  - and show msg to user "pls disable dice rolling and click extention icon")!
+  - click on extension icon restarts it
 - take DMG / heal => actor.applyDamage
   - bug: manual input to 0 HP doesn't send dmg event!
     => switched to death save as new mutation and mutationHandling